chmouel/snazy/README.md

 ## Shell completions

 Shell completions are available for most shells using the command `--shell-completion` for example `--shell-completion=zsh`.
 Many different shell are supported.
 I let the reader figure out how to use them with their respective shells.
-Brew and RPM packges should have them auto configured for bash/fish/zsh.
+Brew and RPM packages should have them auto configured for bash/fish/zsh.

 ## FAQ